 The goal of the asset allocation structure is to provide a favorable rate of return coupled with a prudent level of risk.
-The System implemented a new asset allocation initiative at the beginning of the fiscal year to to increase diversification in the fixed income, defensive equity, and real estate programs.
+The System has implemented asset allocation initiatives over recent periods to increase diversification in the fixed income, defensive equity, and real estate programs.
 The following table outlines the EOS's investment policy targets:

-The asset allocation structure further diversified the domestic and international equity asset classes.
+The asset allocation structure is diversified along domestic and international equity asset classes.
 In domestic equity, the asset allocation has exposure to large, mid and small-cap equity.
 In international equity, the asset allocation has exposure to large and small equity and emerging markets.
 In fixed income, the asset allocation has exposure to investment grade core bonds and bank loans.
 The Trustees have employed both active and passive investment strategies to obtain the desired asset allocation mix in the most cost effective and efficient manner.